mtov/engsoftmoderna/en/chapter2.md

 involvement as new software increments need weekly validation.
 Moreover, stories must be simple and straightforward to fit in a 1-week iteration.
-Conversely, longer iterations---like a month---grant the team more time to plan and execute tasks with less pressure.
+Conversely, longer iterations---like a month---grant the team has more time to plan and execute tasks with less pressure.
 The trade-off here is delays in receiving client feedback, which is particularly relevant when the requirements are unclear.
 As a result, a 2-3 week time box tends to provide a balance between rapid feedback